Lepovirta/lepo/content/posts/2020-08-18-dynamic-configurations-in-kustomize.md

 Before we can try loading dynamic configurations in Kustomize, we need a project to try it out on.
 For this purpose, I’ve created a [Git repository](https://gitlab.com/jkpl/kustomize-demo) that contains the following components:

-* a “Hello world” HTTP service written in Go
+* a "Hello world" HTTP service written in Go
 * a Dockerfile for building a Docker image for the service
 * a Kustomize project for deploying the service
 * a GitLab CI pipeline for building the Docker image and publishing it